WouterMartens/sde_strategy/README.md

 New customers pay full price, regular customers enjoy a 15% discount.

 ### Christmas Eve
-On December 24th, every customer is granted 20% discount on the first product and 12.5% on the other products
+On December 24th, every customer is being granted 20% discount on the first product and 12.5% on the other products

 ### Black Friday
 On Black Friday, things go crazy.
-Every customer is awared a discount equal to the number of products in their basket, up to 80% off!
+Every customer is being awarded a discount equal to the number of products in their basket, up to 80% off!